Matthew Hoffman's house

 Image source: Google Maps

-This Google Street View image of Hoffman's former home was captured in May of 2012—roughly 18 months after the murders took place.
+This Google Street View image of Hoffman's former home was captured in May 2012—roughly 18 months after the murders took place.

 Google Maps lists the property as 49 County Road 80.
 However, the correct address is actually 49 Columbus Road.

 The house was built in 1901.
 It has five bedrooms and is 2,025 square feet in size.
-It was last sold for $75,000 in December of 2021.
+It was last sold for $75,000 in December 2021.

 49 Columbus Road